-- Move the direction selector to the correct position. - Put the key in the ignition switch and turn it to the ON position. - Look in all directions to be sure the vehicle's path is clear of oncoming traffic, pedestrians, and obstacles.
+- Rotate the direction selector to the NEUTRAL. - Put the key in the ignition switch and the key to ON. - Rotate the direction selector to the desired direction. - Look in all directions to be sure the vehicle's path is clear of oncoming traffic, pedestrians, and obstacles before removing your foot from the brake.